mit-ll-ai-technology/maite/docs/source/explanation/maite_vision.rst

 .. [#reproducibility] Currently, no standards exist on how pipelines should be constructed, and thus no centralized record-keeping construct exists.
 This is nonetheless a goal that we'd like the MAITE protocols to enable.

-.. [#mltask] An AI task will have the types of model inputs, model predictions, minimum datum metadata, and batching procedure all defined.
+.. [#mltask] A specific AI problem will have the types of model inputs, model predictions, minimum datum metadata, and batching procedure all defined.

 .. [#behavioral_expectations] Instead of the clunky-but-accurate phrase "expected object semantics, variable names, variable types, method names, and method type signatures" we often will use "behavioral expectations" or "behavioral contract" which is shorter, but more abstract.
 If an object meets or exceeds behavioral expectations of a given component protocol, it is termed an "implementer" of that protocol and will pass static type checking when type hinted as the protocol type (even without nominal inheritance, because protocols are structural types [#python_structural_types]_).